Solving estimating equations with copulas: Asymptotic theory

 \section{Asymptotic theory}

-We now consider the asymptotic properties of $\thhat$.
-We use a general framework to encompass a wide range of identifying functions and both parametric and nonparametric estimators of $\wtrue$.
-In \autoref{sec:results}, we state and discusses the main results.
-In \autoref{sec:assumptions}, we detail our assumptions and point to alternative conditions that are sometimes easier to verify.
-In \autoref{sec:examples}, we use specific examples to illustrate how the assumptions can be verified in practice.
-All proofs are relegated to \autoref{sec:proofs}.
+In this section, we derive some asymptotic properties of $\thhat$. \Cref{sec:setup_notation} introduces required notations.
+For our main results in \Cref{sec:main_results}, we use a general framework to encompass a wide range of identifying functions and weight estimators.
+Then, \Cref{sec:corollaries} contains specialized results corresponding to the parametric, semiparametric, and nonparametric weight estimators of \Cref{sec:examples_copula}.
+The assumptions are stated and discussed in \Cref{sec:asm}.
+The proofs and additional verifications of the assumptions for the examples from \Cref{sec:examples_identifying} are in the supplementary material.